ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/js/js_step_0.md

             <p>Install Git, download from <a href="http://git-scm.com/download">the Git site</a>.</p>
         </div>
         <div class="tab-pane" id="tab4">
-            <p>In addition to the usual requirements for developing Ankor applications you will need Node.js and its package manager npm.
+            <p>In addition to the usual requirements for Ankor tutorials we will need node.js and its package manager npm.</p>
-            This is required to pre-compile React components.
-More on that later.</p>
             <p>Please refer to <a href="http://nodejs.org/">the node web page</a> on how to install node on your system.
-            Note that node comes bundled with npm.</p>
+            Note that node.js comes bundled with npm.</p>
             <p>When you have node installed run <code>npm install -g react-tools</code>.
-            This will install the pre-compiler for React on your system.</p>
+            This will install a transformer for React components on your system.</p>
         </div>
     </div>
 </div>